M4SSD35TRUCT10N/jrnl/README.md

 For example ```~/jrnl/2021/05/05.md``` when you add something and today would be the 5th May of 2023.

+***@ (tags)***

+Using @ in a double quotation mark will overwrite the default tag in the default header and in the personalized template (if implemented). jrnl today "@Daily Report, Rust, NeoVIM, Lapce" "It's fun!" will add the tags Daily Report, Rust, NeoVIM and Lapce to your journal entry.

 ### Configuration
 The configuration file is a simple key-value store.
 You can comment with a '#' as first character per line.
 Currently there is not much to set.